No booking fees on the app

 How much does it cost for a train from London Kings Cross to Cambridge North?

-What is the best way to travel from London Kings Cross to Cambridge North by train?
+How do I find the best train route from London Kings Cross to Cambridge North?

 What is the fastest train from London Kings Cross to Cambridge North?